 According to the members of Pinkard's preconstruction department, the best affordable housing projects share one thing in common: they are predictable.
 They also agree that accurate and transparent estimates are the only way to accomplish this.

 Since becoming Director of Preconstruction in 2017, Mark Bokhoven has established a culture of accountability.
-His approach stresses humility, selflessness, and transparency for the good of the client.
+His approach stresses humility, selflessness, and transparency for the client's good.

 On Thrive Affordable Housing for Denver Housing Authority, Bokhoven and the Pinkard preconstruction team helped guide the budget to a 0% variance between schematic development documents and the GMP.
 This budget consistency is no small feat, requiring input and cooperation from the design team, client, and subcontractors.